mu-7amza/algoriza-internship-199/README.md

 ### 3. Dependency Injection

-- **Service Registration**: Dependencies such as repositories and the unit of work are registered in the dependency injection container in `Startup.cs`.
+- **Service Registration**: Dependencies such as repositories and the unit of work are registered in the dependency injection container in `Program.cs`.

 ### 4. ASP.NET Core Web API